 The Model includes multiple elements of personal well-being as well as cultural and environmental elements.
 Acknowledging all of these elements can make your employee well-being initiative stronger.

-Creating a workplace culture and environment that values and prioritizes employee health, well-being and resilience is essential to the overall success of school employee wellness initaitves.
+Creating a workplace culture and environment that values and prioritizes employee health, well-being and resilience is essential to the overall success of education employee well-being efforts.

 SMART Objectives are an important part of your Action Plan and can help you outline how to reach your goals.